 Initial Impressions Influenced by Top-Down Factors

 Initial impressions can be strongly influenced by top-down factors such as context, motivation, and prior knowledge.
 Context plays a significant role in shaping our perceptions, as the environment and situation in which we encounter new sensory information can heavily influence how we interpret it.
-For example, seeing someone in a white coat may lead us to assume they are a doctor in a hospital setting, but if we saw the same person at a fashion show, we might interpret them as a designer.
+For example, seeing someone in a white coat may lead us to assume they're a doctor in a hospital setting, but if we saw the same person at a fashion show, we might interpret them as a designer.

 Overall, top-down processing heavily influences our initial impressions, as context, motivation, and prior knowledge all play a significant role in shaping how we perceive and interpret new sensory information.

-Top-Down Processing and Bottom-Up Process
+Top-Down Processing and Bottom-Up Processing - Visual Overview

 Visual illusions are fascinating phenomena that occur when our brains interpret sensory information in an unexpected way.
 One of the key factors in creating visual illusions is the role of top-down effects, which refers to the influence of our prior knowledge, expectations, and beliefs on how we perceive visual stimuli.